MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-managed-instance.md

 **Resolution**: Retry after some time.

-### Issue: After successful update, SCOM console isn't functioning properly on the instance
+### Issue: After successful update, System Center Operations Manager console isn't functioning properly on the instance

-**Cause**: Occurs if SCOM isn't installed properly or some process might be stuck.
+**Cause**: Occurs if System Center Operations Manager isn't installed properly or some process might be stuck.

 **Resolution**: Try to restart the instance.
 If the issue persists, contact Microsoft support.